sildrian/graphic-test/README.md

 # graphic-test
-this is graphic for population of Indonesia
+this graphic for population of Indonesia

 # project instruction graphic ::
 - required node version min 18.0.0 (user use node: v21.6.0, npm: 10.2.4)